tamu-stat315/315FinalProject_LKJM/README.md

 A comprehensive statistical analysis of sleep health patterns and lifestyle factors using machine learning, containerized with Docker for reproducible execution.

+Download Zip or clone the repo using the https.

 ## Prerequisites

 Before running this project, ensure you have: